modelscope/3D-Speaker/runtime/onnxruntime/README.md

 ```
 You can also export your own model to ONNX format and try it in our framework.
 If you have any questions, please contact us.

-Our environment is on Linux, and the key packages version like(`pip show torch onnx onnxruntime`):
+Our environment is on Linux, and the key packages' version are like(`pip show torch onnx onnxruntime`):
 ```text
 Name: torch
 Version: 1.13.1